 RMS and L2 may not always be adequate to estimate the image quality.
-Often images with smaller (that is better) RMS and L2 proved to be worse because they contained more pseudo anomalies and more significant (therefore more disturbing) ones and the shape of the anomaly was also further from the model.
-The RMS and L2 are severely influenced by the resistivity values themselves and they may not be as sensitive to the geometrical parameters of the anomaly which is often more important.
-Therefore we prefer to qualify the inverted image obtained from numerical investigations similarly to that presented in "The criteria to interpret the results" section.
+Often, images with smaller (that is better) RMS and L2 proved to be worse because they contained more pseudo-anomalies and more significant (therefore more disturbing) ones, and the shape of the anomaly was also further different from the model.
+The RMS and L2 are severely influenced by the resistivity values, and they may not be as sensitive to the geometrical parameters of the anomaly, which is often more important.
+Therefore, we prefer to qualify the inverted image obtained from numerical investigations similarly to that presented in "The criteria to interpret the results" section.

-249 For many $\gamma(m){11n}$ configurations and for many models RMS proved to be high.
-There are two 250 main reasons:
+For many $\gamma(m){11n}$ configurations and for many models, RMS was proved to be high.
+There are two main reasons.

-~

-2

-2

-S

-Λ

--

-5

-~

-6

-7

-1

-8

-0

-9

-10

-11

-10

-12

-13

-10

-14

-15

-40

-16

-17

-17

-18

-19

-20

-20

-21

-22

-~~

-23

-24

-24

-25

-20

-26

-~~

-27

-ററ

-20

-29

-20

-30

-24

-31

-20

-52

-33

-34

-25

-35

-36

-50

-37

-38

-20

-39

-1 0

-+0

-41

-42

-10

-43

-ΔΛ

-45

-40

-46

-17

-41

-48

-49

-۲ 0

-00

-51

-51

-52

-53

-Б 1

-54

-55

-20

-56

-57

-07

-58

-59

-nn

-- The denominator d_i^{Meas} in the RMS function may be very small for many data, even close to 251 252 zero due to that the signal may change its sign (Szalai et al., 2004).
-It leads to very large values for 253 individual measurements and therefore their sum, the RMS may also be large.
-254 - The numerator may also be large for the same data point due to the rapid changes of the 255 signal close to these small values.
-In a theoretical case if the predicted and measured curves (for a 256 given depth) would be the same but would be slightly shifted horizontally from each other one would 257 get very large RMS.
-This is not the case for the traditional configurations where the horizontal 258 gradient of the signal is much smaller.
-259 RMS and L2 are therefore not always appropriate values to estimate the quality of $\gamma(m){11n}$ 260 measurements.
-Another value should be found to quantitatively estimate the quality of $\gamma(m){110}$.
-261 In the present article several models were numerically studied which aimed to illustrate 1.
-262 the effect of the resistivity contrast to the inverted image; 2. the horizontal- and 3. vertical resolution 263 capacity of the different configurations; 4. the applicability of these configurations for larger effect anomalies and 5. the applicability for a realistic model.
+- The denominator d_i^{Meas} in the RMS function may be very small for many data, even close to zero due to that the signal may change its sign (Szalai et al. 2004).
+It leads to very large values for individual measurements, and therefore their sum, i.e., the RMS, may also be large.

+- The numerator may also be large for the same data point due to the rapid changes of the signal close to these small values.
+In a theoretical case, if the predicted and measured curves (for a given depth) would be the same but would be slightly shifted horizontally from each other, one would get very large RMS.
+This is not the case for the traditional configurations where the horizontal gradient of the signal is much smaller.

+RMS and L2 are therefore not always appropriate values to estimate the quality of $\gamma(m){11n}$ measurements.
+Another value should be found to quantitatively estimate the quality of $\gamma(m){11n}$.

+In the present article, several models were numerically studied that aimed to illustrate: (i) the effect of the resistivity contrast to the inverted image, (ii) the horizontal and (iii) vertical resolution capacity of the different configurations, (iv) the applicability of these configurations for larger effect anomalies, and (v) the applicability for a realistic model.

-266 The criterias to interpret the results
+The criteria to interpret the results

-267 In the gualification and comparison of the results obtained by different configurations the 268 main point (1a.) is whether the model body can be seen, that is whether is there an anomaly where 269 the body should appear.
-Only if there is an anomaly there is a sense to continue the interpretation.
-In 270 this case the next point (1b.) is whether are there any other (so-called pseudo) anomalies which are 271 not awaited to be there and how much they influence the interpretation.
-The larger they are in their 272 extension and/or in their resistivity contrast to the background value the more they can mislead the 273 interpretation.
-If the body is detectable in the following the horizontal (2a.) and vertical (2b.)
-274 positions of the anomaly, its size (2c.), its resistivity value (2d.) and in ideal case its shape (2e.) can be 275 compared to the model parameters and be taken into account in the interpretation.
+In the qualification and comparison of the results obtained by different configurations, the main point (point 1a) is whether the model body can be seen, i.e., whether is there an anomaly where the body should appear.
+Only if there is an anomaly will there be a sense to continue the interpretation.
+In this case, the next point (Fig. 1b) is whether there are any other (so-called pseudo) anomalies that are not awaited to be there, and how much they influence the interpretation.
+The larger they are in their extension and/or in their resistivity contrast to the background value, the more they can mislead the interpretation.
+If the body is detectable in the following, the horizontal (Fig. 2a) and vertical (Fig. 2b) positions of the anomaly, its size (Fig. 2c), its resistivity value (Fig. 2d), and, in an ideal case, its shape (Fig. 2e) can be compared with the model parameters and be taken into account in the interpretation.